-In June 2022, the GASB issued Statement No. 100, Accounting Changes and Error Corrections, which enhances the accounting and financial reporting requirements for accounting changes and error corrections.
+The University adopted the provisions of Statement No. 100, Accounting Changes and Error Corrections, which enhances the accounting and financial reporting requirements for accounting changes and error corrections.
+There was no impact to the financial statements from the adoption of GASB Statement No. 100.